-At Raghav’s birth, our pediatrician noticed his feet were abnormally bent, which caused the parents – Jyoti and Akash – to worry about their son’s health.
+At Raghav’s birth, the pediatrician at Sitaram Bhartia noticed his feet were abnormally bent, which caused the parents – Jyoti and Akash – to worry about their son’s health.

 “This is where we heard about CTEV or clubfoot for the first time,” recalled Jyoti.

 CTEV (Congenital Talipes Equinovarus), more commonly known as clubfoot, is a birth defect where an infant’s foot is twisted inward.
-The deformity, usually present at birth, is a clubfoot symptom that worsens over time if left untreated.
+This deformity, present at birth worsens over time if left untreated.

-Upon further investigation by our pediatrician, Raghav was immediately referred to Dr. Manish Dalwani, Senior Consultant, Orthopedics at Sitaram Bhartia Hospital, Delhi.
+Upon further investigation by our pediatrician, Raghav was immediately referred to Dr. Gourav Jandial, Pediatric Orthopedic Surgeon at Sitaram Bhartia Hospital, Delhi.

-“CTEV does not need to be a cause of panic if treated early,” reassured Dr. Manish.
+“CTEV does not need to be a cause of panic if treated early,” reassured Dr. Gourav.

 Jyoti posed some questions at the consultation before they decided to go ahead with the treatment –

 “CTEV or clubfoot isn’t painful for the babies.
 As your child grows, however, they can have difficulties in walking and the condition can become painful if clubfoot treatment is delayed.”

 Don’t delay your child’s diagnosis any longer.
 Avail a second opinion from our consultants today and resolve all your doubts!
 Please call us on +91 8826391002 to schedule a consultation.

 CTEV affects the ankle and foot and is diagnosed at birth.
 The leg looks deformed, visibly shorter than normal and the girth of the calf muscles also appears less.